chizobavictory/react_airbnb_clone/README.md

 This is a clone of the airbnb home page with react.
 I used Material UI for styling css

-The site can be viewed on: chizobavictory-react-mui-airbnb-clone.netlify.app
+The site can be viewed on: https://chizobavictory-react-mui-airbnb-clone.netlify.app/

 # Getting Started with Create React App